 On-going compliance with the legal requirements is achieved in a variety of ways, including the use of an information sharing arrangement with the primary regulator of the Clearing Member and requiring Clearing Members, by Rule, to disclose to the CDCC and material changes in their legal and regulatory status.
+CDCC may perform audit on all its Clearing Members and specific annual due diligence of its Limited Clearing Members.
 Financial requirements are monitored on a monthly basis via information provided by the Clearing Members' primary regulatory, under the terms of the information sharing agreement as well as through publicly available information.
-Operational requirements and any potential incidents that are realized are tracked through the CDCC risk event management process and reported first to the OWG, than the RMC and to regulatory agencies, if required..
+Operational requirements and any potential incidents that are realized are tracked through the CDCC risk event management process and reported first to the OWG, than the RMC and to regulatory agencies, if required.
 CDCC is developing additional participation requirements to manage the potential incidents that may be the result of external risks introduced by Clearing Members.